Church View Medical centre – Your information, what you need to know

 Extended services and out of hours

-We work closely with neighbouring practices and ‘out of hours’ providers including NHS 111 to ensure that if you need care from a doctor outside of normal hours that they have access to your records when needed to give you the best possible care.
+We work closely with neighbouring practices and out of hours providers including NHS 111 to ensure that if you need care from a doctor outside of normal hours that they have access to your records when needed to give you the best possible care.
 This may be delivered over the phone or via video consultation as appropriate.
-Services may be run by ‘GP Federations’ and ‘Primary Care Networks’.

-With your agreement, your GP or Nurse may refer you to other services not provided by the practice, or they may work with other services to provide your care in the practice.
+With your agreement, your GP or other healthcare professional may refer you to other services not provided by the practice, or they may work with other services to provide your care in the practice.
 Information will be shared by letters, emails and shared record systems.

 Once you have been seen, the other care agency will tell us about the treatment they have provided for you and any support which your GP needs to provide.
 This information is then included in your record.
-Referrals can be to lots of different services, such as smoking cessation services, social prescribers, voluntary services and other health and care agencies, as appropriate, for your care.
+Referrals can be to lots of different services, such as hospitals, social prescribers, voluntary services and other health and care agencies.

 Hospital, Community or Social Care Services